Waverley Reservoirs

-The Waverley Reservoirs are four reservoirs, of which two are heritage-listed, located at Paul Street, Bondi Junction, Waverley Municipality, New South Wales, Australia.
+The Waverley Reservoirs are four reservoirs, of which two are heritage-listed, located at Paul Street, Bondi Junction, New South Wales, Australia.
 They were designed and built by the Public Works Department.
-The property is owned by Sydney Water, an agency of the Government of New South Wales.
-The properties were added to the New South Wales State Heritage Register on 18 November 1999 and 15 November 2002 respectively.
+The property is owned by Sydney Water.

 History

-Waverley Reservoir No. 1, completed in 1887, was the last of four reservoirs built to augment the Botany Swamps Scheme (1858-1886).
+Waverley Reservoir No. 1, completed in 1887, was the last of four reservoirs built to augment the Botany Swamps Scheme (1858–1886). and 15 November 2002 respectively.
 The other three reservoirs included: